rancher/rancher-docs/versioned_docs/version-2.6/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/upgrades.md

 For [air-gapped installs only,](../../../pages-for-subheaders/air-gapped-helm-cli-install.md) collect and populate images for the new Rancher server version.
 Follow the guide to [populate your private registry](../other-installation-methods/air-gapped-helm-cli-install/publish-images.md) with the images for the Rancher version that you want to upgrade to.

-### For upgrades from a Rancher server with a hidden local cluster

-If you are upgrading to Rancher v2.5 from a Rancher server that was started with the Helm chart option `--add-local=false`, you will need to drop that flag when upgrading.
-Otherwise, the Rancher server will not start.
-The `restricted-admin` role can be used to continue restricting access to the local cluster.
-For more information, see [this section.](../../../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/manage-role-based-access-control-rbac/global-permissions.md#upgrading-from-rancher-with-a-hidden-local-cluster)

 ### For upgrades with cert-manager older than 0.8.0

 [Let's Encrypt will be blocking cert-manager instances older than 0.8.0 starting November 1st 2019.](https://community.letsencrypt.org/t/blocking-old-cert-manager-versions/98753) Upgrade cert-manager to the latest version by following [these instructions.](../resources/upgrade-cert-manager.md)